Lovingly embracing the wholeness of each child

 Our faculty are vibrant educators who love sharing their enthusiasm for contemporary Jewish life with our kids.
 Curious what that looks like?
 Check out a typical day at Kehilla School and get an overview of our curriculum themes here.

 Please note that membership in Kehilla Community Synagogue and two years’ attendance in Kehilla School, level 5th & 6th grades, is a prerequisite to enrollment in the Bar/Bat Mitzvah program.

 Our Joyfully Jewish program for kindergarteners deepens your child’s appreciation of the Jewish tradition and culture, and engages the whole family as well, using the most successful tool we have: FUN.
-If you’re interested in enrolling a student in Joyfully Jewish, which is open to members and non-members, please email Natalie Boskin, Youth Programs Coordinator.
+If you’re interested in enrolling a student in Joyfully Jewish, which is open to members and non-members, please email Natalie Boskin, Assistant Director of Youth Programs.

 Kehilla School meets every Thursday afternoon from September to May.
 School tuition, which covers both spring and fall semesters, is on a sliding scale of $975 – $1,275 per student for members of Kehilla and $1,600 per student for non-members.
 Non-member enrollment is available through 4th grade.
 Financial aid is available – please contact us for information.
 There is an Early Bird discount of $100 for those enrolling before August 10th.

 Ready to enroll your child?
 We look forward to welcoming you to our community!

 Rabbi Gray Myrseth, Rabbi Educator